Easy lines of credit for bad credit in Canada

 Is this line of credit easy to get?

 This line of credit is easier to get than lines of credit from banks and sometimes even other alternative lenders.
 Cash Money is open to non-employment incomes and lower credit scores.
-Its line of credit interest rate is high though at 46.93% .
-It’s important to be financially disciplined and to pay off your balance as soon as possible if you get this line of credit.
+Its line of credit interest rate is high, though, at 35.00% .
+It’s important to be financially disciplined and pay off your balance as soon as possible if you get this line of credit.

-Are there banks that provide easy approval on a line of credit?
+Are there banks that provide easy approval for a line of credit?

-• Have a sufficient income (full-time steady employment preferred)
+• Have sufficient income (steady full-time employment preferred)

-• Monthly debt payments are less than 40% of monthly income
+• Monthly debt payments are less than 40% of your monthly income

 • Credit score over 660